19hours/sg-statutes/Acts/Payment and Settlement Systems (Finality and Netting) Act.md

 ### Transfer orders entered into designated system after insolvency

 12\.
-This Part shall not apply in relation to any transfer order given by a participant which is entered into a designated system after the expiry of the day on which —
+This Part shall not apply in relation to any transfer order given by a participant which is entered into a designated system after the expiry of one business day after —

 (a) a court made an order for bankruptcy, judicial management or winding up in respect of the participant; or

 (b) a resolution for the voluntary winding up of the participant was passed.

+[Act 4 of 2018 wef 06/06/2018]

 ## PART III